evilsneer/uberjar-deploy/README.md

 # uberjar-deploy

 A Leiningen plugin to deploy uberjars to any of your repositories, intended to be used in a `lein release` workflow.
 Delegates to `lein deploy` under the hood.
+Fix forked project for working with custom repos.
+See `uberjar-deploy` command.

 ## Rationale